 “A lot of people get frustrated when their puppies go outside and get distracted and want to play,” says veterinarian Cathy Alinovi.
 “Usually we have something better to do than to wait for the puppy to go to the bathroom.
 Be patient, and consider that this is when mama dog would lick the puppy’s bottom to get them to the go to the bathroom.”
 She recommends wiping the bottom of your dog with a warm wet washcloth to trigger the instinct.

-Pee pads are a successful route to take for most dogs, but when you’ve got a stubborn pooch, she may need a positive reinforcement.
+Pee pads are a successful route to take for most dogs, but when you’re house training a dog who’s stubborn, she may need a positive reinforcement.
 Enter the Train ’n Praise Potty Training System.
 The kit includes two pieces — a replaceable moisture-detection pee pad and a treat dispenser.
 Whenever the pad detects moisture (when your little guy does No. 1 or No. 2), a wireless signal is sent to the treat dispenser so the dog is always rewarded.
-Imagine that, training your dog while you’re at work.
+Imagine that, house training a dog while you’re at work.

 For dog owners who spend much of their time away from home, using a litter box may not sound that crazy.
 It’s similar to crate training; the dog is allotted a limited space for sleeping, eating and the tray.
 “It is only through repetition and positive reinforcement that the puppy begins to understand the connection between ‘potty’ and the litter tray,” says Jane Wasley, the Puppy Go Potty brand manager.